Laboratoire-de-Chemoinformatique/hyfactor/README.md

     conda env create -f enviroment.yml

+The enviroment file is made for use on GPU with CUDA version = 11.3.
+If you have different versions of drivers or want to use a CPU version, please modify this file before the installation.
+For additional support, please, visit the tensorflow documentation page.

 When your enviroment is ready, activate it and execute command to install the architecture:

     python3 setup.py install